yssource/rhai/README.md

 ```

 Use operator overloading for custom types (described below) only.
-Be very careful when overloading built-in operators because script authors expect standard operators to behave in a
+Be very careful when overriding built-in operators because script authors expect standard operators to behave in a
 consistent and predictable manner, and will be annoyed if a calculation for '`+`' turns into a subtraction, for example.

 Operator overloading also impacts script optimization when using [`OptimizationLevel::Full`].